General rules for the carriage of passengers

 16.2.3.
 The Carrier’s Head of Customer Experience Management shall be responsible for organising the handling of complaints.

 16.2.4.
-When dealing with a written complaint, the employee responsible must:
+When dealing with a written complaint, the staff member responsible must:

 16.2.4.1.
 Assess the situation, examine the content and reasons for the complaint and, if necessary, clarify its substance;